simoncblyth/opticks/notes/issues/geometry_review.rst

 * NScene inherits from NGLTF could make that a constituent not inherited,

   * that would be good : BUT too much work for the benefit : so NO

+  * ACTUALLY DID THIS : IT WAS NOT TOO DIFFICULT, AND MAKES THINGS MUCH CLEARER

+    * CAN NOW VIEW THE m_ngltf instance as a nd/NCSG structure source THAT CAN BE SWAPPED FOR AN ALTERNATIVE ONE FROM X4

 * create a stripped down NSceneBase to hold just the essential model (nd node tree) without the GLTF mechanics